 3. When and where to apply for the Swiss visa?

-Schedule the appointment for a visa interview as early as 6 months prior to studying in Switzerland but no later than ten weeks before your departure.
+If you need a long-term visa, you should schedule an appointment at the Swiss embassy or consulate in your area as soon as you get the acceptance letter from the Swiss university.
+Schedule the appointment for a visa interview as early as 6 months prior to studying in Switzerland but no later than 10 weeks before your departure.

 Unless the application form and all required documents are in French, German or English, you will need a certified translation of all documents in one of these languages.

-There are no specific language requirements for a study visa for Switzerland.
-On the other hand, universities will require a proof of language proficiency when you apply and that proof is usually sufficient for Swiss embassy visa officers.
+There are no specific language requirements for a Swiss visa.
+On the other hand, universities will require proof of language proficiency when you apply and that proof is usually sufficient for the Swiss embassy officers.

 In some cases, the embassy will want to evaluate your language knowledge based on a short interview at the consulate or even an oral and written test.